Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2448,
     "flavour_text": "",
     "description": {
         "desc": "The King of Shadows increases the damage of himself and Champions in the two columns behind him by $king_of_shadows_power_king%.
-This is increased by $(not_buffed amount)% each time the King of Shadows' max health is doubled, stacking multiplicatively."
+This is increased by $(amount___3)% each time the King of Shadows' max health is doubled, stacking multiplicatively."
     },
     "effect_keys": [
         {
             "effect_string": "buff_upgrade,100,17757",
+            "amount_expr": "upgrade_amount(17757,2)",
+            "off_when_benched": true,
             "amount_func": "mult",
             "stack_func": "per_hero_attribute",
             "post_process_expr": "log(GetHeroHP(168)/GetHeroBaseHP(168))/log(2)",